Mount Heaven Sect

 The Mount Heaven Sect, also translated as the Tianshan Sect or Mount Heaven School, is a fictional martial arts sect or school that appears in wuxia fiction.
 The sect is named after the Tian Shan (literally "Mount Heaven") mountain range in Central Asia, which serves as its base.

-The Mount Heaven Sect features most prominently in Liang Yusheng's interconnected cycle of novels known as the Tianshan series, where it represents a righteous and orthodox martial arts lineage whose members embody Liang Yusheng's recurring ideal of the "cultured swordsman" (文士型俠客), combining literary refinement with martial virtue.
+The Mount Heaven Sect features most prominently in Liang Yusheng's interconnected cycle of novels known as the Tianshan series, where it represents a righteous and orthodox martial arts lineage whose members embody Liang Yusheng's recurring ideal of the "cultured swordsman", combining literary refinement with martial virtue.
 Within Liang Yusheng's fictional chronology, the sect traces its origins to the swordsman Huo Tiandu during the Ming dynasty, and its later generations appear throughout subsequent works set during the Qing dynasty.
 The Mount Heaven Sect plays a unifying role across Liang Yusheng's wuxia universe, linking multiple storylines through shared characters and teachings.

 An unrelated organisation with the same name also appears in Jin Yong’s Demi-Gods and Semi-Devils, where it is based on Mount Heaven and led by Tianshan Tonglao.